The life cycle of stars

 Red giant

-Once the hydrogen nuclei have been used up, fusion of helium and other elements occurs.
-Heavier elements up to iron are formed.
-The nuclear fusion reactions do not produce as much energy and the star becomes much cooler with its surface temperature decreasing to 2,000 to 3,000.
+Once the hydrogen nuclei have been depleted, fusion of helium and other elements occurs.
+Heavier elements, up to iron, are formed.
+These nuclear fusion reactions produce less energy, causing the star to cool, with its surface temperature decreasing to between 2,000 and 3,000 degrees.
 This cooling causes the star to change colour, becoming red.
-The star also grows in size with its diameter increasing to up to 1,000 times that of the Sun.
-The star is now known as a red giant.
-The nuclear fusion reactions can only continue as long are there are nuclei to fuse.
-Once the nuclear fusion reactions have stopped, the red giant becomes so unstable that it explodes, shedding its outer layers of dust and gas which can then form a giant ‘planetary nebula’.
-This stage of the evolution takes approximately ten thousand years, but this is a relatively short period in the whole stellar life cycle.
+The star also grows in size, with its diameter increasing to as much as 1,000 times that of the Sun.
+It is now referred to as a red giant.
+The nuclear fusion reactions can only continue as long as there are nuclei to fuse.
+When these reactions cease, the red giant becomes unstable and explodes, shedding its outer layers of dust and gas, which can then form a giant ‘planetary nebula’.
+This stage of evolution takes approximately ten thousand years, a relatively short period in the entire stellar life cycle.

 White dwarf